spatie/laravel-cronless-schedule/README.md

 If you want to simulate the scheduler running every minute in a test environment, using cron can be cumbersome.
 This package provides a command to run the scheduler every minute, without relying on cron.
 Instead it uses a [ReactPHP](https://reactphp.org) loop.

-This is how you can start the cronless schedule
+This is how you can start the cronless schedule:

 ```bash
 php artisan cronless-schedule:run